dib-lab/2021-paper-ibd/manuscript.md

 Table: Six IBD shotgun metagenome sequencing cohorts used in this meta-cohort analysis.
 {#tbl:cohort}

+## K-mers are weakly predictive of IBD subtype

 We developed a reference-free pipeline to fully characterize gut metagenomes of IBD patients (**Figure @fig:overview**).
 After consistent pre-processing, we used FracMinHash sketching to produce subsampled k-mer abundance profiles of metagenomes that reflect the sequence diversity in a sample [@doi:10.12688/f1000research.19675.1] (CITE: Gather), and used these profiles to perform metagenome-wide k-mer association with IBD subtype.
 We refer to FracMinHash sketches as *signatures*, and for simplicity, continue referring to the sub-sampled k-mers in a signature as *k-mers*.
 In total, we profiled 7,376,151 subsampled k-mers across all samples in all cohorts, representing approximately 14 billion total k-mers.

 We detected variation due to IBD diagnosis in k-mer profiles of gut metagenomes from different cohorts.
-We calculated pairwise distance matrices using jaccard distance and angular distance between k-mer profiles, where jaccard distance captured sample richness and angular distance captured sample diversity.
+We calculated a pairwise distance matrix using angular distance between k-mer abundance profiles to assess sample diversity.
-We performed principle coordinate analysis and PERMANOVA with these distance matrices (**Figure @fig:kmers A**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Figure @fig:kmers A**).
+We performed principle coordinate analysis and PERMANOVA with this distance matricx (**Figure @fig:kmers A**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Figure @fig:kmers A**).
-Number of k-mers observed in a sample accounted for the highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@doi:10.1038/s41579-019-0213-6]).
-Study accounted for the second highest variation, emphasizing that technical artifacts can introduce strong signals that may influence heterogeneity in results across IBD microbiome studies but that can be mitigated through meta-cohort analysis [@doi:10.1038/s41591-019-0406-6].
+Study accounted for highest variation, emphasizing that technical artifacts can introduce strong signals that may influence heterogeneity in results across IBD microbiome studies but that can be mitigated through meta-analysis [@doi:10.1038/s41591-019-0406-6].
+The number of k-mers observed in a sample accounted for the second highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@doi:10.1038/s41579-019-0213-6]).
-Diagnosis accounted for a similar amount of variation as study, indicating that there is a small but detectable signal of IBD subtype in stool metagenomes.
+Diagnosis accounted for a significant amount of variation as well, indicating that there is a small but detectable signal of IBD subtype in stool metagenomes.

 <!--
 |Variable          |Jaccard distance | Angular distance|